danielaparker/jsoncons/README.md

 Release 0.82a
 -------------

-- The const version of the json `operator[](const std::string& name)` didn't need to return a proxy, the return value has been changed to `const json&`.
+- The const version of the json `operator[](const std::string& name)` didn't need to return a proxy, the return value has been changed to `const json&` (this change is transparent to the user.)

-- For consistency between `get` with two arguments and `get` with one, `get(const std::name& name)` has been changed to return a copy (rather than a reference), and json::null if there is no member with that name (rather than throw)
+- For consistency between `get` with two arguments and `get` with one, `get(const std::name& name)` has been changed to return a copy (rather than a reference), and json::null if there is no member with that name (rather than throw.)
+This way both `get` methods return copies and both return default values if no keyed value exists.

-- `json& at(const std::name& name)` and `json& at(const std::name& name)` have been added to replace the old get with one argument.
+- non-const and const methods `json& at(const std::name& name)` have been added to replace the old single argument get method.
+These have the same behavior as the corresponding `operator[]` functions, but the non-const `at` is more efficient.

 Release 0.81
 ------------